 - The Linksys router is connected to the Internet.
 This can be using a DSL, cable, dedicated fiber, or any other type of modem / Internet connection.

-This the remote camera view on iPhone using the iDVR-PRO viewer app.
+Here is a screenshot of a remote security camera view from iPhone.
 Users can also access their DVR remotely to view their cameras from Android, Windows and Mac computers.
-You can learn about all of the remote camera viewing apps and software for iDVR-PRO CCTV DVRs here.
+You can learn about all of the remote camera viewing apps and software CCTV DVRs and NVRs here.